Bathroom Tile Regrouting Cost

 How long does it take for grout to dry?

-You should allow the grout to dry overnight as a minimum, but preferably a full 24 hours.
+A professional tiler will usually advise you to wait 24 hours.
 Before sealing your grout you need to wait even longer, maybe a few days to a week to ensure that all of the moisture has had time to be released.

 Can you paint tile grout?